 How do we determine if someone has chronic pain or if they are struggling with pain med addiction?
 One of the greatest concerns of the 21st century is the mystery of how Americans’ admission of pain increased.
 In fact, it has gone up on the same order of magnitude as the rise in opiate prescription medication use.
 On the one hand, Americans in legitimate pain need help.
 However, at the same time, the matter is suspicious when overall national pain levels increased by over three-hundred percent between 2004 and 2008.
 During those years, the production and distribution of opiate prescription pain relievers also increased by over three-hundred percent.

 Apparently, our consideration and the way that we view pain have changed.
-A type or level of pain that before we may have just “dealt with” or used a holistic remedy for is now something that we will fill a prescription of incredibly strong painkillers to use.
-Not to mention that mostly anyone can get a prescription filled for almost anything.
+A type or level of pain that before we may have just “dealt with” or used an over-the-counter remedy for is now something that we will fill a prescription of incredibly strong painkillers to use.
+Not to mention that most anyone can get a prescription filled for almost anything.
 Doctors all across the United States make a lot of money to dole out these drugs, and a person will not have to ask some doctors more than once if they want to get started on opiates.

 The Dangers of Pain Med Addiction

 When you factor that into the gritty truth of prescription, opiate pain relievers, the cons do begin to outweigh the pros.
-Alternative options and holistic methods start to look a lot more desirable.
+Alternative options start to look a lot more desirable.
 Further statistics include:

 - Overdose deaths are at an all-time high in the United States.
 The total deaths from legal drug overdoses topped seventeen thousand in 2014.
 This number is higher than any year in history ever.